 - Pour a cup of water into the blender and rinse it out.

-- Add the mackerel liquid stock or any other stock of your choice.
+- Add the mackerel liquid stock.

 - Cover it with a lid.